 Do You Have These 3 Bad Oral Health Habits?

 Do you sometimes find yourself engaging in bad dental health habits like chewing ice, biting your nails, or even brushing your teeth too hard?
-Patient health and safety is our priority here at Alexander & Greenberg Comprehensive, General and Implant Dentistry.
+Patient health and safety is our priority here at Alexander Comprehensive, General and Implant Dentistry.
 Our entire Jacksonville, FL dental office understands how important it is to build good oral health habits.
 These bad habits may not seem so bad on their own, but they can lead to serious issues like swollen gums, bleeding gums, or even cracked teeth.
 Let’s talk about how to break these bad oral health habits.

 Biting Your Nails